 Aplastic Anemia (AA) is a bone marrow failure disease where in approximately 20% of patients, the AA evolves into a myelodysplastic syndrome (MDS) or acute myeloid leukemia (AML), clonal disorders of hematopoietic cells.
 Studies have shown there is an association between shortened telomeres, advanced AA and increased risk of progression to MDS and AML.
 However, the mechanism on how shortened telomeres impact disease progression and response to treatment is not well understood.
-Progressive telomere shortening triggers cellular sensecence but in a small proportion of cells, this is bypassed by activating the enzyme telomerase.
-Preservation of telomere length requires the activation of the telomerase complex, consisting of telomerase reverse transcriptase (hTERT) and an intrinsic RNA template (hTR).
+Progressive telomerase.
+Preservation of telomere length requires the activation of tel comerase complex, consisting of telomerase reverse transcriptase (hTERT) and an intrinsic RNA template (hTR).
 In the case of AA, telomerase activation and shortened telomeres may lead to an accumulation of chromosomal aberrations, evading sensecence and apoptosis, providing a proliferative advantage of leukemic clones.
-Heterozygous mutations in the gene encoding the telomerase how mutations lead to telomere shortening and telomere dysfunction in cells in order to improve our understanding of the role telomerase plays in the pathogenesis of these disorders.
-Hypothesis: Aberrant telomerase activity from naturally occurring hTERT mutations in AA and AML, results in telomere shortening and genomic instability, contributing to bone marrow failure and disease progression.
+Heterozygous mutations in the gene encoding the telomerase protein component hTERT are seen in approximately 10-15% of AA patients and result in short telomerase.
+We will investigate how mutations lead to telomere shortening and telomere dysfunction in cells in order to improve our understanding of the role telomerase plays in the pathogenesis of these disorders.
+Heypothesis: Aberrant telomerase activity from naturally occurring hTERT mutations in AA and AML, results in telomeres.
+Hortening and genomic instability, contributing to bone marrow failure and disease progression.
 This will be tested via the following: